MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/3-exercise-analyze-limitations-of-polling-in-a-web-app.md

 ## Run the application

-1. In the VS Code terminal window, run the following command to install dependencies and set up the database:
+1. In the Visual Studio Code terminal window, run the following command to install dependencies and set up the database:

     ```bash
     npm install